Zenawi777/Zenawi777/README.md

   * Present my data and findings both in a poster and seminar form within my institution and regional conferences and workshops.

- * I’m currently been trained as a Data Scientist using python on a Bootcamp designed and provided by HyperioDev in partnership with the Department for Education.
-The program is competetive and I have been selected from a large pool of applicants.
+ * I’m currently being trained as a Data Scientist using python on a Bootcamp designed and provided by HyperionDev in partnership with the Department for Education.
+The program is competitive and I have been selected from a large pool of applicants.

  * I’m looking to collaborate on Data Science projects so feel free to reach out!